Looking for Savic Royal Suite reviews to read online before making that purchase?

 - What is the Best Rat Cages for 2 Rats

 The plastic pans are extremely shallow and almost cannot hold a loose substrate.
 The default scatter guards will help keep in coarser substrates like shredded cardboard but finer loose substrates may fall through the cracks.
 The shelves lack a scatter guard so many of the loose substrates won’t work at all on the small levels.

-Many people recommend using fleece liners in these sort of cages.
-I heard that most Savic Royal Suite second hand comes with fleece.
+Many people recommend using fleece liners in these sorts of cages.
+I heard that most Savic Royal Suite second-hand comes with fleece.